 Fred Holland saw that the land here is blessed for farming.
 He called his homestead simply “the Farm.”
 It was self-sustaining, with various livestock and working animals, food crops, hay, and of course, the fruits and berries that became famous in this micro-region.

 In 1940 Fred Holland tore down the original settlers structure and built a new home.
-This is the one-story house at the northeast side of the property we now call “the Cottage” (and is now undergoing a full renovation).
+This is the one-story house at the northeast side of the property we now call “the Meribel Cottage” (named for Fred's wife).

 In 1957 Steve Holland, son of Fred, took possession of both the farm and corner lot.
 Sometime after, while doing a title search, Steve discovered the original name given to the property: “Brookbank Farm.”
 Steve worked at the Howe Sound Pulp and Paper Mill and tended to Brookbank on the side.
 In 1973 Steve and Betty and kids moved off Brookbank to nearby Langdale, but Grandma Holland remained at the cottage.
 The farm was used minimally during this time.

-The Holland family returned to Brookbank in 1989, building a new two-story house constructed further south and west on the property.
+The Holland family returned to to the farm in 1989, building a new two-story house constructed further south and west on the property.
 Steve took up the work of his father and grandfather again.
 He grew different foods but was most famous for the pumpkins and corn he sold at his farmgate.
-In August 2014 we join with friends Rick and Carole to purchase, co-steward and redevelop the Brookbank Farm land.

 OUR FARM TEAM